-- The $3,000 trimester housing fee must be paid in full five working days before the move-in date.
+- The $3,000 semester housing fee must be paid in full five working days before the move-in date.

 - In the event that you fail to pay by the due date, your housing application will be cancelled, and your spot will be assigned to the next student on the waiting list.
 You are strongly advised to apply for housing only if you plan to accept the housing space.

-- Housing accommodation is limited to two trimesters only; no exceptions.
+- Housing accommodation is limited to two semesters only; no exceptions.